ariel055132/Notes/AWS/AWS_IAM.md

 ## Terminology
 1. Principal
    * A person/user or application that can make a request for an *action* or *operation* on an AWS resource.
+   * Before send request, thet must be authenticated
 2. Account Root User
-   * User has full permissions
+   * User has full permissions, the first account created
    * Cannot restrict most
    * Avoid using it + enable MFA (multifactor authentication)
+   * Create only create 5000 individual user account at most with one root user
 3. Users
-   * up to 5000 individual user account can be created.
-   * Have no permissions by default
+   * Have **no permissions by default**
+     * Before granting the permmision through policy, AWS will deny all the requests from users
    * The users gains the *permissions* applied to the *group* through the *policy*.
    * *Friendly name* : alias of Amazon resources name (e.g: Adrian)
    * *Amazon resources name*: A unique identifier in AWS (e.g. aws:12234234235 :user/Adrian)
 4. User Groups
    * A collection of users.
-   * You can add multiple common users, and then applying permission policies to the same group (determine what users are allowed to do, what API actions are they allowed)
+   * You can add multiple common users, and then applying permission policies to the same group
    * It is easier to manage the permission for those users.
 5. Roles
    * An identity which has permissions assigned to it via policy
-   * For example, if you are a development role, you can take on the development permissions.
+   * For example, if you are a development role, you can take on the development permissions
+   * Does not have any static credentials
+   * Help to prevent accidential access to or modification of sensitive resources
 6. Policies
    * defines the permissions for the identities or resources they are associated with.
+   * AWS determines whether to **authorize** (allow/deny) the request by checking policies
    * For more, watch Types of policy

 ## Types of policy
+1. Identity-based policy
-1. Identity-based policy: attached to users, groups, or roles
+   * attached to **users, groups, or roles**
+2. Resource-based policy
-2. Resource-based policy: attached to a resource; define permissions for a principal/user accessing the resource
+   * attached to a **resource**
+   * define permissions for a principal/user accessing the resource
 3. IAM permission boundaries: set the maximum permissions an identity-based policy can grant an IAM entity
 4. AWS Organizations services control policies (SCP): specify the maximum permissions for an organization
 5. Session Policy: used with AssumeRole* API actions